Showing posts with label cover version. Show all posts

 Greg Kihn - "For You" (1977)

-A handful of years before before "Jeopardy" and "The Breakup Song" made him a New Wave hero, The Greg Kihn Band was a talented hard-working group who toured constantly and put out a few fine power pop albums.
+A handful of years before before "Jeopardy" and "The Breakup Song" made them New Wave heroes, The Greg Kihn Band was a talented hard-working group who toured constantly and put out a few fine power pop albums.

 Those early albums had a cult FM radio following, and Kihn was shrewd enough to cover an early Springsteen song for his second album, Greg Kihn Again.
 Taking a page from the Byrds' re-arrangement of Dylan's "Mr. Tambourine Man" with a straight 4/4 beat, Kihn did the exact same thing with "For You," cutting out a couple of verses, bringing out the jangling guitars and harmonica.